 At Hospice, the patient’s needs dictate the medication level.
 Medications are administered on a regular schedule, to eliminate not only pain, but also the fear of pain.
 Ease of administering is a key consideration also.

 When a medication is not available commercially in the exact dosage needed, the Connecticut Hospice pharmacist is able to meet individual needs.
 An active participant in patient care, the pharmacist attends morning rounds and weekly team meetings, serving as a source for current drug information and a consultant for changing drug regiments.
 Both the Hospice pharmacist and physician strive to educate others on the goals and parameters of hospice caregiving.
 Advances in symptom control present diversified and constant challenges.
 As Hospice physicians and pharmacists discharge their demanding duties, they are in the forefront of palliative care.
-Hospice remains identified by its excellence of symptom management and support.e spared injections whenever possible to make their lives more comfortable.
+Hospice remains identified by its excellence of symptom management and support.
+Patients are spared injections whenever possible to make their lives more comfortable.
 Over 90 percent of the medications at Hospice are taken orally.
 Because of this, it is often possible for patients to be cared for at home.